clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

 `java.jdbc` does not provide a built-in function for updating existing rows or inserting a new row (the older API supported this but the logic was too simplistic to be generally useful).
-If you need that functionality, it can easily be done like this:
+If you need that functionality, it can sometimes be done like this:

 ```clojure
 (defn update-or-insert!